hyundai-robotics/doc-hi6-operation/book.md

 Accuracy 0 has the highest accuracy, and Accuracy 7 has the greatest error.
 Accuracy will be applied in a way that it cannot be greater than 1/2 of the length of the shorter trajectory of both trajectories of the target step.
 In other words, you can apply the expression ??�Accuracy ?�� min \(P1-P2, P2-P3\) / 2??? in the example above.
 In this expression, the TCP distance is used for explanation, but the same concept can be applied to the angle.

 In the case of a robot, the value of the applicable accuracy level will be defined based on the tooltip distance and posture angle of the robot.
 When it comes to additional axes, the value in the case of the linear axis will be defined based on the length, and the value in the case of the rotation axis will be defined based on the angle.
-You can directly change the values in the \[Set up&gt; 3: Robot Parameter&gt; 6: Accuracy\] menu.
-For details on the value of the accuracy level, refer to ???[7.4.6 Accuracy](../../../7-setting/4-robot-parameter/6-accuracy.md).???
+You can directly change the values in the \[system&gt; 3: Robot Parameter&gt; 6: Accuracy\] menu.
+For details on the value of the accuracy level, refer to ???[7.4.6 Accuracy](../../../7-system/4-robot-parameter/6-accuracy.md).???